To be alive: not just the carcass

-Currently writing on a book, The Body of Christ in a Market Economy.
+I am the author of The Body of Christ in a Market Economy.
 It brings together transaction cost economics, mimetic theory, and soteriology.
 In short: rivalry is an expense.
 Prepare to spend, or find Jesus.
 Ask your library to purchase a copy!

 In my work I serve as a small church pastor, and support other institutions such as Planned Parenthood, the IAF, and Meals on Wheels.
 I #standwithpp.

 I drink Oban, Nolets, and smoke the occasional Bolivar, when available.

 What makes me angry: the war on drugs and the prison-industrial complex, tax-payer subsidized stadiums, dissing teachers, post-prohibition American Style lagers, and low fat yogurt.

 Ulysses S. Grant was an underrated president. #blacklivesmatter